Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

-We develop a general machinery to prove performance guarantees for MBP, which draws inspiration from two distinct toolkits: the machinery for proving convergence of mirror descent from the optimization literature, and the Lyapunov drift method from the network control literature.
-We provide a ready Lyapunov function for any MBP policy.
-Furthermore, we improve upon the Lyapunov drift method to obtain a sharp bound on the suboptimality caused by the no-underflow constraint.
-Our analysis exploits the structure of the platform's continuum limit optimization problem in a novel way (see Section~\ref{sec:proof_sketch}).
+\textbf{Analytical approach.} We show that MBP has the property that it executes dual \emph{stochastic mirror descent} \citep{nemirovsky1983problem,beck2003mirror} on the platform's continuum limit optimization problem, which generalizes the SGD property of backpressure.
+We develop a general machinery to prove performance guarantees for MBP: We use the antiderivative of the chosen congestion function as the Lyapunov function in our analysis, and adapt the Lyapunov drift method from the network control literature to obtain sharp bounds on the suboptimality caused by the no-underflow constraint.
+Our analysis exploits the structure of the platform's continuum limit optimization problem (see Section~\ref{sec:proof_sketch}).
 Our work fits into the broad literature on the control of stochastic processing networks \citep{harrison2000brownian}.
-Our MBP methodology for designing blind control policies with provable guarantees applies to open queueing networks as well.
-We are optimistic that MBP will prove broadly useful in the control of queueing networks.